ethereum/ethereum-org-website/src/content/social-networks/index.md

 Users use the platform's native ERC-20 token $MIND to pay for items.
 Users can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and referring others to the platform.

+### Evrylife {#Evrylife}

+[Evrylife] (https://docs.evrylife.org/evrylife-foundation-wiki-docs/) is a new web 3 social platform being built on the Ethereum Virtual Machine and will function as a multi chain community goverened decentralized social media platform.

+Evrylife is being designed to become a community-governed application that functions as a web 3 social explorer.
+It is designed to help store, organize, find, and share content on web 3.
+Users of Evrylife maintain full ownership and control over their content and account data.

 ## Web2 social networks on Ethereum {#web2-social-networks-and-ethereum}

 [Web3](/web3/) native social platforms aren't the only ones trying to incorporate blockchain technology into social media.
 Many centralized platforms are also planning to integrate Ethereum into their infrastructure: